Mark Fisher (politician): Political views

 On 31 October 2006, Fisher was one of 12 Labour MPs to back Plaid Cymru and the Scottish National Party's call for an inquiry into the Iraq War.

 He opposed foundation hospitals and the Trident system, voting against these issues in the House of Commons.
 He also opposed the 42-day detention without charge policy and the 10p tax.

-Fisher believes that Parliament has become too much of a rubber stamp for government policy.
+Fisher believed that Parliament had become too much of a rubber stamp for government policy.
 He chaired the "Parliament First" group, which seeks to restore the balance of power to Parliament.

-His particular interest of the arts led him to criticize the Blair administration for what he called its obsession with "popular music, youth culture and new technologies" and "art created for and by young people"; instead he wished for a more "balanced" cultural policy.
+His particular interest of the arts led him to criticise the Blair administration for what he called its obsession with "popular music, youth culture and new technologies" and "art created for and by young people"; instead he wished for a more "balanced" cultural policy.

-Personal life
+Personal life and death

-Fisher married Ingrid Geech Hunt in 1971 and fathered two children, Rhydian Fisher, CEO of Gambling Games for the Poor, and the actress India Fisher, as well as taking over the upbringing of Hunt's two children by her previous marriage, the musician Crispin Hunt and the actress Francesca Hunt.
+Fisher married Ingrid Geech Hunt in 1971 and fathered two children, Rhydian Fisher and the actress India Fisher, as well as taking over the upbringing of Hunt's two children by her previous marriage, the musician Crispin Hunt and the actress Francesca Hunt.
 The couple divorced in 1999.
 He lived briefly with Candia McWilliam.

-Fisher has lived in the Stoke-on-Trent district of Hartshill since first running for Parliament.
+Fisher lived in the Stoke-on-Trent district of Hartshill since first running for Parliament.

 Fisher refused the offer of a peerage ahead of the 2001 General Election.

 Fisher's 2004 book Britain's Best Museums and Galleries listed what were, in his opinion, the 350 best museums in the country.

-In October 2009, it was revealed that Fisher received an annual fee of £67,000 from the Doha-based Qatar Museums Authority for providing "advice on the development of the museums authority's plans", attending three board meetings a year.
+In October 2009, it was revealed that Fisher received an annual fee of £67,000 from the Doha-based Qatar Museums Authority for providing "advice on the development of the museums authority's plans" and attending three board meetings a year.

+Fisher died in November 2025, at the age of 81.